dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>How can I visualize trajectories that are stored on another server that is not an MDsrv?</summary>
 <p><div markdown="1">
-You can download the trajectory to your computer and follow the steps on <a href="faq-vis-traj">how to visualize your trajectory</a>.
+You can download the trajectory to your computer and follow the steps on <a href="#faq-vis-traj">how to visualize your trajectory</a>.

 If the trajectory is too large to vizualize it this way, you can upload it to our MDsrv by follow the steps in the tutorial <a href="tutorial.html#t-upload-traj">Upload a trajectory to the MDsrv</a>.